aerospike/aerospike-backup-service/README.md

 ### Configuration Management Update

-We’ve updated the behavior of the configuration API to ensure that changes are applied immediately.

-#### Previous Behavior
+Changes to the configuration API take effect immediately in version 3.0.

-Config changes required an explicit "apply" step after CRUD operations to update the runtime configuration.
+Configuration changes in versions prior to 3.0 required an explicit "apply" step after CRUD operations to update the runtime configuration.

 #### Key Changes
 - **Config Updates:** Each CRUD update now automatically saves the configuration to the file and applies it to the runtime system.
 No need for a separate "apply" operation.